Richmond Food News: Week of Aug. 13-17

 Tazza Kitchen debuted on the scene in 2013 and in just five years (they'll mark their anniversary in September) they’ve transformed into a mini-chain with six locations along the East Coast, while still embracing locally sourced goods and smoking thousands of pounds of meat in house for those famous brisket tacos.
 With growth, however, comes change: The restaurant launched Big Kitchen Hospitality earlier this week, an umbrella holding company for Tazza Kitchen and the forthcoming Big Kitchen — imagine a Brew Thru-style business, but instead of beer, there’s a variety of prepackaged food made daily that you can grab and go for a lazy night or even call ahead for scheduled home delivery.
 New Executive Chef Danielle Goodreau, a Richmond native, makes her debut soon and will assist in recipe development for The Big Kitchen.
 Goodreau, a graduate of Le Cordon Bleu Chicago and a onetime chef in San Francisco, also worked at the former Rancho T under Tuffy Stone and Ed Vasaio and at The Sharper Palate.
 “She’s got a great palate, understands unique flavors that are also accessible and delicious, and I think her knowledge of how you translate a recipe into something that feeds a lot of people and works well is really important” says Susan Davenport, Tazza Kitchen co-founder.
 “We’re also excited to bring on a female chef.”

-Harydwood Delivers a Hoax
+Hardywood Delivers a Hoax

 Hardywood knows a thing or two about milk stouts, and eight of its brews have graced the list of top-rated milk stouts in the world.
 This Saturday, Aug.
 18, the brewery will release the second iteration of its coveted Hoax, part of the Trickery, Foolery and Ruse family.
 Coming in at a heavy, but sneaky, 13.5 percent ABV, it's been aging in brandy barrels for six months and offers hints of ripe plums and dates with a velvety smooth milk chocolate finish.
 "Last year, it was tough to find apple brandy barrels for Trickery, but we were able to get a hold of a few regular brandy barrels and decided to make an addition to the series, Hoax,” says Hardywood co-founder Patrick Murtaugh.
 “We were incredibly happy with how the beer came out.”
 The beer will be available in limited quantities at all three Hardywood locations, so get it while it's hot.
 Fun fact: The label artwork for the entire series is done by Tyler Thomas, one of Hardywood’s bartenders.